 The word ‘philosophy’ (philosophía) is Greek in origin and technically means a friend or lover (phílos) of wisdom (sophía).
-It is a method, thinking activity & way of life and a valuable compass & navigational tool.
-From personal challenges, struggles, clarity, perspective, goals & aspirations, to formal discussions, exploration of ideas, research, strategizing and execution of projects…philosophy can help you find your way!
+Philosophy is an activity of the heart & mind.
+It is a method, thinking activity & way of life and a valuable compass & navigational tool that can help you find your way.
 But how exactly does it do this?
 In order to answer this, it is helpful to first gain a better appreciation of what philosophy is & what it is not.

 A Thinking Activity – Philosophy is a thinking activity.
 This means that you approach a topic of investigation in a way that honors critical, creative thinking (or reasoning) and employ several methods commonly associated with philosophy, such as argument, refutation, systematic doubt, logic, justification of belief, and so forth.

 A Way of Life – Philosophy is also a way of of life.
 This means that you approach a topic of investigation & experiences in your life with certain dispositions, including open-mindedness, a sense of wonder, imagination, sincerity, humility, and dialectical justness.

 An Art – Taken together, philosophy (as a thinking activity & way of life) is an art.